CROOKED CREEK BIRCH SYRUP

 Nature's Alchemy

-Crooked Creek Birch Syrup is sustainably harvested from the snowy boreal forests of Kasilof, Alaska. our small batch syrup is a true delicacy.
+Crooked Creek Birch Syrup is sustainably harvested from the snowy boreal forests of Kasilof, Alaska.
+Our small batch syrup is a true delicacy.

 For three intense weeks in early spring, our team carefully taps the majestic Alaska Birch trees (Betula neoalaskana) to collect the precious sap.
 We then transform it into the unique and flavorful Alaska birch syrup that you'll find in every bottle.